 When you edit an event that's added to multiple timelines, changes will be reflected in all of them:

-3. The full edit interface will open.
+- A modal window will open to edit the event.
 See below for an explanation of all fields.

 3. Add the event to timelines

-There is a timeline field while you create the event, but you can add (or remove) it from any number of timelines by editing the event:
+There is a timeline field when you create the event, but you can add (or remove) it from any number of timelines by editing the event:

 Historical events have several options to customize them in detail.
 Here are all of them!